OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 It takes a range of importing options passed on from the frontend, input by the user into a dedicated UI, specific to the format being parsed.

 When possible, parsers are designed so that they can import the first few rows of the project without reading the entire input file in memory.
 This helps provide fast previews of the project to be created when the user changes importing options.
-Every change in the importing options triggers a new parse of the source files.
+Every change in the importing options triggers a new parse of the source files (unless the user has disabled auto preview option in the parsing configuration panel).

 ## Faceted browsing architecture {#faceted-browsing-architecture}